pdefusco/Using_CDE_Airflow/README.md

 #### Using the SimpleHttpOperator

 You can use the SimpleHttpOperator to call HTTP requests and get the response text back.
-The Operator can be a great fit when you need to interact with 3rd party systems, APIs, and perform actions based on complex control flow logic.
+The Operator can help when you need to interact with 3rd party systems, APIs, and perform actions based on complex control flow logic.

 In the following example we will send a request to the Chuck Norris API from the Airflow DAG.
-Before updating the DAG file, we need to set up a new Airflow Connection.
+Before updating the DAG file, we need to set up a new Airflow Connection and Airflow Variables.

+##### Creating an HTTP Airflow Connection

 1. Navigate to the CDE Virtual Cluster Service Details page and then open the Airflow UI.
 2. Open the Connections page under the Admin tab.